SNO Payment mega-FAQ

 If a Satellite operator receives funds from users in STORJ, it is most convenient to be able to pay storage nodes in STORJ directly as well.
 Satellites are not in the position and do not have the capability to exchange tokens for other tokens; they need an exchange for this.
 Using just STORJ tokens for payment to SNOs and usage of the networks removes the steps of exchanging tokens for other value.

-Read the documentation to configure zkSync.
+Read the documentation to configure zkSync Era.
 If you have more questions ask us here in the forum.
-As noted above, we offer a 3% bonus to people who select zkSync.
+As noted above, we offer a 3% bonus to people who select zkSync Era.

-What can I do with STORJ tokens on zkSync?
+What can I do with STORJ tokens on zkSync Era?

-Right now you can withdraw from zkSync at your discretion back to layer 1 or you trade on a growing number of exchanges (both centralized and decentralized, Binance now supports zkSync)
+Right now you can withdraw from zkSync at your discretion back to layer 1 or you trade on a growing number of exchanges (both centralized and decentralized)

-In addition to the existing ability to pay for usage on the Storj network with STORJ on layer 1, we are working on enabling payment for the Storj network through zkSync STORJ transfers.
+In addition to the existing ability to pay for usage on the Storj network with STORJ on layer 1, we also support paying for the Storj network through zkSync Era STORJ transfers.

 What are the downsides of using zkSync?